 Connection to Trauma Release

-The psychophysiological freeze response (playing dead) derives from the stress modulators in the brain and is one of the survival mechanisms of animals.
-The difference in the freeze response between animals and humans resides in the response’s ending.
-Animals (if they are not eaten) will escape the freeze response and immediately release the tension via some form of sporadic movement (shakes or convulsions), while humans will have the tendency to keep the tension trapped in the body, resulting in trauma.
-This is exactly what Peter Levine talks about in his book Waking the Tiger.¹
+In animals, a natural shaking/tremoring often follows a freeze, fight or flight.
+These are survival mechanisms.
+The difference between the animal and the human comes with how the freeze, flight or flight ends.
+Animals (if they are not eaten) will immediately release the tension via some form of sporadic movement (shakes or convulsions), while humans will have the tendency to keep the tension trapped in the body, provoking trauma.
+This is exactly what Peter Levine’s work is about in his book Waking the Tiger.²

 ¹ Shaw, Beth.
 When Trauma Gets Stuck in the Body.
 Psychology Today.
 Oct 23.
 2019. https://www.psychologytoday.com/us/blog/in-the-body/201910/when-trauma-gets-stuck-in-the-body#:~:text=Shaking%20or%20trembling%2C%20which%20comes,traumatic%20experience%20from%20the%20body.